 If you’ve made the decision to initiate divorce proceedings, here is the second in our three part guide to help prepare you for the process.

 Apply for a decree nisi

 In order to finalise a divorce, nullity or judicial separation, you must apply to the courts for a decree, the first of which is a decree nisi.
-In an undefended divorce, you must provide a written statement to confirm that divorce papers have been received, and that both partners agree to the grounds for divorce (link back to 1st post), which include:
+In an undefended divorce, you must provide a written statement to confirm that divorce papers have been received, that both partners agree to arrangements made for any children, and that both partners agree to the grounds for divorce (link back to 1st post), which include:

 - Unreasonable behaviour

 - Separation with consent after two years

 When the court has received the decree nisi application, it will be reviewed by a judge before a certificate of entitlement to a decree is sent to you and your partner stating when the decree nisi will be granted.

 In a defended divorce, it is still possible to apply for a decree nisi, however there will be a ‘case management hearing’ in court so the divorce can be discussed before a judge decides whether to grant the decree nisi or not.